 - Play online Maths games or use Maths apps on your children's Ipads/tablets.
 Please speak to your child's class teacher for further guidance on this.

-As well as writing numbers 1-10 correctly in words, in Year 1 it is an expectation to write them in word form as well.
+In Year 1 as well as writing numbers 1-10 correctly in words, it is an expectation to write them in word form correctly.
 Here are the spellings of numbers 1-10 in words to practise with your children at home.
 Look out for them in your children's weekly spelling tests coming up!